-There is not a dedicated field in the Data Collection UI to use this variable.
+There is not a dedicated field in the Adobe Analytics extension to use this variable.
 Use the custom code editor, following AppMeasurement syntax.

 Each list variable is a string that contains custom values specific to your organization.
 They do not have a maximum byte count; however, each individual value has a maximum of 255 bytes.
 The delimiter that you use is determined when setting up the variable in report suite settings.
 Do not use spaces when delimiting multiple items.